Thermality of horizon through near horizon instability: a path integral approach: Complex Effective Path and temperature

 \begin{widetext} Substituting \eqref{eqn:propagator} in (\ref{6}) one obtains

 where,

 Our main goal is to see whether the above quantity provides any information about the escape of the particle through the horizon.
 Therefore, as argued in \cite{ComplexPath1}, it is sufficient to evaluate (\ref{eqn:different_symbols}) just around $x=0$.
-In the previous sections, we also saw that the equivalency is present near $x=0$.
+In the previous sections, we also saw that the $1/x^{2}$-type model is conidered near $x=0$, where the wave function solutions of the two different forms of Hamiltonian are the same.
 Along with this, we need to incorporate the effects of singularity at $x=0$, effectively leading to transition probability.
 To study the system near $x=0$ we choose $x_{1}=-\epsilon, x_{2}=+\epsilon, t_{1}=0, t_{2}\rightarrow \infty$ with $\epsilon\rightarrow 0^{+}$.
-On substituting the values of $x_{1},x_{2}$ in Eq. \eqref{effectivepathdefinition} we get,
+The same was also incorporated in \cite{ComplexPath1}.
+The idea behind this as follows.
+Since we are interested in particle production, the particle should escape from the black hole horizon $x=0$.
+Usually it is conjectured that the Hawking radiation is a near horizon effect and the radiated particles quantum mechanically tunnel through the horizon.
+Hence in this picture the radiation happens when a particle starts just behind the horizon and escapes outside it.
+Since the path is from $x_1$ to $x_2$, therefore it is legitimate to choose $x_1 = -\epsilon$ and $x_2 = \epsilon$ with $\epsilon>0$.
+However at the end of the calculation we must take $\epsilon\to 0$ to mimic the near horizon nature of the phenomena.